damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

   1. [Twitter](https://twitter.com/gitlab)
   1. [Facebook](https://www.facebook.com/gitlab)
   1. [YouTube](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg)
-* Add yourself to the team page.
-Here's [how to add a team member to the team page](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/add_member_to_team_page.md).
 * Learn how to use our Internal Issue Trackers:
 We use GitLab Issues to raise awareness, discuss and propose solutions for various issues related to any aspect of our business.
 The most common Issues are created in the following projects: